Some Romaine Lettuce Now Safe To Eat, Depending On The Label, FDA Says

 — CDC (@CDCgov) November 27, 2018

-If the lettuce does not come in packaging, retailers are being asking to provide the harvesting information at the registers.
+If the lettuce does not come in packaging, retailers are being asked to provide the harvesting information at the registers.
 Restaurants are also being advised to check the packaging on romaine lettuce before cooking with the product.

 “Knowing the growing origin of produce will continue to play an important role in allowing consumers to avoid contaminated products and facilitating market withdrawals and tracebacks,” FDA commissioner Dr. Scott Gottlieb said in a statement, which NBC News reported.